 Chapter 1 - Purpose and Background

 The INA does not define public charge.
-It does, however, specify that consular officers and immigration officers must, at a minimum, consider certain factors when determining if an alien is likely at any time to become a public charge.
+It does, however, specify that consular officers, immigration officers, and immigration judges must, at a minimum, consider certain factors when determining whether a noncitizen is likely at any time to become a public charge.

-In 1996, when passing the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA), Congress reaffirmed self-sufficiency as the basic principle governing welfare and immigration in the United States.
-Specifically, it reaffirmed that aliens should not depend on public resources, and that the availability of these resources should not constitute an incentive for immigration to the United States.
-Through PRWORA, Congress significantly restricted an alien’s eligibility for federal, state, local, and tribal public benefits.
+In 1996, the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA), which is commonly known as the 1996 welfare reform law, was passed by Congress.
+PRWORA stated that noncitizens generally should not depend on public resources and that the availability of public benefits should not constitute an incentive for immigration to the United States.
+Moreover, PRWORA significantly restricted a noncitizen’s eligibility for federal, state, local, and tribal public benefits.

-Additionally, with IIRIRA, Congress made the legally enforceable affidavit of support (Affidavit of Support Under Section 213A of the INA (Form I-864)) a requirement for family-sponsored and certain employment-based immigration cases, and indicated that it may be considered as a factor in the public charge inadmissibility determination.
+Additionally, with IIRIRA, Congress made the legally enforceable Affidavit of Support Under Section 213A of the INA (Form I-864) a requirement for most family-sponsored and certain employment-based immigrants, and indicated that it may be considered as a factor in a public charge inadmissibility determination.

 1999 Interim Field Guidance

 On May 26, 1999, the legacy Immigration and Naturalization Service (INS) issued interim guidance, titled “Field Guidance on Deportability and Inadmissibility on Public Charge Grounds” (1999 Interim Field Guidance (PDF)).
 This guidance identified how the agency would determine if a noncitizen is likely at any time to become a public charge for admission and adjustment of status purposes, and when a noncitizen would be deportable as a public charge.